 Microservices: Have you thought this through?

-Regardless of the traction that microservices architectures have, there are technical areas and essential matters that you should take into consideration before developing in a microservices structure.
+Regardless of the traction that microservices architectures have gained, there are technical aspects and essential considerations you should take into account before developing within a microservices structure.

-After working with Microservices, I have radically changed my way of thinking about Software, Scaling, and problem-solving.
-For the problems I was called to tackle, Microservices were indeed the way to go.
-The latest piece of code I wrote was for the 50nth Microservice in a cluster, which is ready to expand to accommodate a few hundreds of them.
-There seems to be a lot of buzz around microservices and for a good reason.
+After working with microservices, I have radically changed my way of thinking about software, scaling, and problem-solving.
+For the challenges I was tasked with, microservices were indeed the right solution.
+The latest piece of code I wrote was for the 50th microservice in a cluster, which is ready to expand to accommodate a few hundred more.
+There is a lot of buzz around microservices, and for good reason.

 But what are microservices?
 According to microservices.io: